For more information about any of our Graduate School programs, contact us at:

 Getting You Into IU Indianapolis is designed to introduce and facilitate admission into one of Indiana University's many outstanding certificate, masters, doctoral or professional degree programs on the Indianapolis campus.

 GU2IUIndianapolisThe IU Graduate School Indianapolis hosts "What about Grad School?"
-Information Sessions four times per year via Zoom that focus on making the decision to go to graduate school and understanding the components of the application package.
-The sessions are free.
+Information Sessions several times per year via Zoom that focus on making the decision to go to graduate school and understanding the components of the application package.
+There is a 10-minute video presentation followed by open Q&A. The sessions are free.
 Registration is required.

-Graduate admissions at IUPUI is decentralized, which means each program has its own requirements and makes its own admission decisions so the session will not address any specific program but rather provide a general overview.
-You do not need to be an IUPUI student or plan on applying to an IUPUI graduate program to attend an information session.
+Graduate admissions at IU Indianapolis is decentralized, which means each program has its own requirements and makes its own admission decisions so the session will not address any specific program but rather provide a general overview.
+You do not need to be an IU Indianapolis student or plan on applying to an IU Indianapolis graduate program to attend an information session.

 Learn about topics related to graduate school admissions from graduate admissions experts.
 Our presenters have 10-15 minutes to share their topic and answer questions.